alexandruvucolov/lumi-blocks-website/README.md

 ## 📱 Mobile App

-Tetris Lumi is available on iOS and Android (Coming Soon)
+Lumi Blocks is available on iOS and Android (Coming Soon)

 ## 📝 License